 Musculoskeletal specialist, Mr. Suresh Sudula explains the symptoms, causes and treatments of tendinopathy.

-At The Regenerative Clinic we can easily treat your tendon injuries with Platelet Rich Plasma injections to get you back to full fitness.
+At Living Room Health Regenerative Treatments we can easily treat your tendon injuries with Platelet Rich Plasma injections to get you back to full fitness.

 Background: This document is about when and how injecting a patient’s own blood into and around the painful tendon can be used in the NHS to treat people with tendinopathy.
 It explains guidance (advice) from NICE (the National Institute for Health and Clinical Excellence).